Glorious and decadent Polish cake with layers of meringue and mascarpone – Tort bezowy, this is one of the best cakes I have ever had!

 - more unsweetened cocoa powder to dust the top of the cake

 - Make sure that the mixing bowl and the mixing whiskers of the kitchen machine are very clean.
 Place the egg whites into the mixing bowl.
 Add the salt and start beating them until silky peaks form.
 Slowly, start beating in the sugar, about a third at a time, whisking very well in between, it will take about 10 minutes.
 It is easier to use a stand mixer.

-- Divide the mixture and mound it onto the prepared baking trays.
+- Divide the mixture in two and mound it onto the prepared baking trays.
 Form two circles of about 20 cm/ 8 inches and keep in mind that the meringues will expand in the oven, so the cake will be rather large.

-Place the baking trays in the oven and IMMEDIATELY turn down the heat to 180 degrees Celsius/ 360 degrees Fahrenheit.
-Bake the meringues for 1 ¼ hours.
+- Place the baking trays in the oven and IMMEDIATELY turn down the heat to 150 degrees Celsius/ 300 degrees Fahrenheit.
+Bake the meringues for 1 ¼ hour.
 Turn off the oven and leave the meringues inside the hot oven until they are completely cool.
-It is better to make them a day ahead, so that you will not stress about them not being cool in time to serve.
+It is better to make them a day ahead so that you will not stress about them not being cool in time to serve.

-Beat the heavy cream in another bowl.
-Add the Dr. Oetker cream stabilizer Dr. Oetker Sahnesteif ( Whip Cream Stabilizer ) -5 pack according to the packet's instructions, that is beat the heavy creamy shortly, then slowly give the stabilizer to the cream while beating all the time until the cream has the desired consistency.
+- Beat the heavy cream in another bowl.
+Add the cream stabilizer according to the packet's instructions, that is beat the heavy creamy shortly, then slowly add the stabilizer to the cream while beating all the time until the cream has the desired consistency.
 If the cream stabilizer is not available, see notes.

 - Carefully fold the heavy cream into the mascarpone mixture.
-Add 1 to 3 tablespoons lemon juice to taste.
+Add 1 to 3 tablespoons of lemon juice to taste.

-Place one meringue onto a serving cake platter.
-Cover with the filling, add the second meringue on top, press slightly and sprinkle some unsweetened cocoa powder on top.
+- Place one meringue onto a serving cake platter.
+Cover with the filling, add the second meringue on top, press slightly and sprinkle some unsweetened cocoa powder.

-Keep refrigerated until ready to serve.
-The bezowy cake has the best consistency when eaten on the day you put it together, but the leftovers are still delicious the next day.
+- Keep refrigerated until ready to serve.
+The bezowy cake has the best consistency when eaten on the day you assemble it, but the leftovers are still delicious the next day.